Herem (war on property): Meaning and significance

 William Dumbrell suggests that "the ban appears to have been conceived as an acknowledgment of Yahweh's help."
 He also notes that "everything likely to contaminate Israel religiously" was destroyed, and thus the institution of the ban was "designed not to counter a military threat but to counter a religious threat."
 Similarly, Balchin argues that "drastic action was required to keep Israel in holy existence."
 But Lilley argues that "Israel, like other contemporary societies, did not recognise any distinction between sacred and secular war," and that "holy war" is not a biblical term, "but one invented or at least appropriated by commentators."
 Lilley goes on to suggest that essence of the idea of herem is an "irrevocable renunciation of any interest" in the object 'devoted', and thus "so far as persons are concerned, the options of enslavement and treaty are not available."
 He contests the idea that it always involved things imperilling the religious life of the nation, arguing that these things "were to be destroyed out of hand, not given to the sanctuary."

 Longman and Reid alternatively suggest that herem was a "sacrifice of the occupants of Canaan in the interest of securing the purity of the land."
 The concept of herem was not unique to Israel.
 The Mesha Stele contains a statement by King Mesha of Moab that he captured the town of Nebo and killed all seven thousand people there, "for I had devoted them to destruction for (the god) Ashtar-Chemosh."

+Historian Max Ostrovsky finds herem a characteristic element of chiefdom-level warfare worldwide, wherever culture reached the level of chiefdom.
+Similar bans were practiced before the introduction of slavery and empire which are more characteristic of monarchies.
+Hence the accounts of the Book of Judges probably reflect historical reality.